stephenfloor/extract-transcript-regions/README.md

   nine region files in .bed format

 This is built on the snfGene class, which constructs gene objects from a knownGene file and computes metadata about the genes during parsing of the knownGene file.

+Notes:

+  - regions may have multiple lines in the output (i.e. a 5' UTR with 3 exons will have 3 lines of output, with the same name)